chris2fr/tiddlywiki-bundles/doc/thread.md

 Hi Jeremy,

->> Currently, we are limited in leveraging this by a sophisticated plugin-mechanism that defies a simple "reuse tidbits" approach and forces a "publish a versioned bundle of codebits and supporting tids for distribution".
+<$macrocall Currently, we are limited in leveraging this by a sophisticated plugin-mechanism that defies a simple "reuse tidbits" approach and forces a "publish a versioned bundle of codebits and supporting tids for distribution".

 > I’d like to understand the issues you see with the current plugin mechanism.
 Are you envisaging a specific alternative?